Stonington, Connecticut: History

-To have a dash at Stonington.
+Sir Thomas Hardy led a British squadron during the War of 1812 consisting of HMS Ramillies, HMS Pactolus, HMS Dispatch, and HMS Terror.
+The ships appeared off Stonington Point on August 9, 1814, and Hardy demanded that the town surrender.
+The town Selectmen replied with a note which stated, "We shall defend the place to the last extremity; should it be destroyed, we shall perish in its ruins."

+Hardy's squadron then bombarded Stonington for three days using stinkpots, while American forces in the town responded by firing at the British warships with two 18-pounder cannons.
+The only American casualty from the bombardment was an elderly woman who was already mortally ill, while Hardy's squadron suffered several killed and wounded before sailing away on August 12.
+American poet Philip Freneau wrote:

-A memorial in Cannon Square at the center of town serves as a memorial to the 1814 attack.
-The memorial consists of two 18-pounder cannon which held off the British fleet, plus a granite obelisk.
+A memorial in Cannon Square at the center of Stonington Borough was constructed to memorialize the 1814 bombardment that became known as the Battle of Stonington.
+It consists of the two 18-pounder cannons that were used by American forces during the engagement and a granite obelisk.

-A sealing fleet consisting of 6 Stonington ships, under the command of Benjamin Pendleton, sailed during the 1820–21 season.
-The fleet was composed of Pendleton's Frederick, the Hersilia captained by James P. Sheffield, the Hero captained by Nathaniel Brown Palmer, the Free Gift captained by Thomas Dunbar, the Express captained by Ephraim Williams, and the Essex captained by Josiah C. Chester.
-The fleet operated from Deception Island, and Palmer reported sighting Palmer Land on 16 Nov.
-1820.
+From the 1790s onward, Stonington experienced an economic upturn as its harbor became home to a fleet of American merchant ships engaged in seal hunting, targeting whales off the Patagonian coastline and selling their skins in China.
+Six sealing ships from Stonington commanded by Benjamin Pendleton set sail in 1820 to hunt whales off Deception Island, and on November 16, 1820 Nathaniel Palmer first sighted Palmer Land, which was named for him.

 The Stonington Harbor Light is a low stone building erected in 1840.
-In the 19th century, Stonington supported a small fishing, whaling, and sealing fleet, with some direct trade with the West Indies—enough in volume for it to be made a port of entry in 1842.
+In 1925, it became the flagship museum of the Stonington Historical Society, making it the oldest lighthouse museum in America.
+During the 19th century, Stonington supported a small fishing, whaling, and sealing fleet that carried out trade with the West Indies—with enough volume for it to be made a port of entry in 1842.
+This saw a huge explosion in Portuguese immigration to the village from the Azores via whaling vessels.
 The small granite Customs House faces Main Street just north of Cannon Square.

-The New London and Stonington Railroad Company was incorporated on July 29, 1852.
 The Groton and Stonington Street Railway was a trolley line created in 1904 to serve the Stonington area.
 The trolley was dismantled and replaced by buses in 1928.
 In recent decades, Stonington has experienced a large influx of new home owners using historic Stonington Borough houses as second homes.
 The town has undergone a widespread reconditioning of these homes since the mid-1990s, when an altercation over property rights attracted substantial news coverage about Stonington's revitalization.
+Today, Stonington is home to the last commercial fishing fleet in Connecticut.